-(This article is based on remarks delivered to a meeting of the National Committee of the Communist Party USA, Nov.
+(This is one of two articles based on remarks delivered to a meeting of the National Committee of the Communist Party USA, Nov.
 19 in Chicago.
 A link to part 2 can be found below.)

 Everything has changed as of Nov.
 8. With the takeover of the Republican Party by white supremacists, a new kind of right-wing and authoritarian danger has emerged, one that if unchecked threatens basic democracy.